The Rules on Employing People

 UK employment law also dictates that, as soon as an employee accepts an offer of work, an employment contract is said to exist between the two parties.
 This employment contract must be codified as a ‘written statement of employment particulars’, and should include details of work hours, pay, holiday and sickness arrangements, and so on.
 The government offer an online tool for employers to help them draw up this statement; the tool is available on the Business Link website.

 It should also be remembered that there are limits on the amount of hours that you can contractually oblige your employees to work.
 Currently, the Working Time Regulations state that no employee can be made to work more than 48 hours per week, worked out on an average of 17 weeks.
 Employees can, however, choose to work for longer if they wish.
 The Regulations also make provision for minimum holiday requirements.
-As it stands, employees are entitled to a minimum of 4.8 weeks holiday per year, paid at their normal rate.
-This will increase to 5.6 weeks on April 1 2009.
+As it stands, employees are entitled to a minimum of 5.6 weeks holiday per year, paid at their normal rate.

 If you are considering employing someone, it is essential that you have a working knowledge of UK employment law and applicable tax law.
 HMRC run seminars and workshops for new employers; these are free, and can be invaluable.